About Diffused Editor

 Technical Details

 The dithering engine is built with modern vanilla JavaScript and utilizes HTML5 Canvas for image processing.
-It implements advanced color science including LAB color space conversion for perceptual color matching (matching colors as humans see them, not as computers measure them), smart palette extraction using median cut algorithm to identify actual image colors, unsharp mask sharpening for crisp edge definition, and film grain texture for organic, professional results.
+It implements advanced color science including LAB color space conversion for perceptual color matching (matching colors as humans see them, not as computers measure them), smart palette extraction using median-cut quantization to identify actual image colors, float-precision error buffers for accurate error propagation, edge-aware diffusion that preserves detail along boundaries, and a quantized RGB-to-palette lookup table cache that eliminates per-pixel color conversions for dramatically faster processing.

-Performance is optimized through palette caching (pre-computed LAB values), efficient error diffusion algorithms, adaptive scaling for large images, and client-side processing with no server roundtrips.
+Performance is optimized through a quantized palette LUT cache (32,768 pre-computed entries that eliminate per-pixel LAB conversions), palette caching, efficient error diffusion algorithms, adaptive scaling for large images, and client-side processing with no server roundtrips.
 The application requires a modern web browser with JavaScript and HTML5 Canvas support (Chrome 90+, Firefox 88+, Safari 14+, Edge 90+).

 Privacy Guarantee: Your images are processed entirely in your browser using JavaScript.
 No image data is ever transmitted to any server, stored in any database, or shared with any third party.
 The application works completely offline after the initial page load.
 This ensures absolute privacy and security for your creative work.